arielchuri/forglory/crystalcastles/crystalcastles.md

 The scene die is set to one for the first round and incremented each round.
 The effects of the scene die are determined by the patron and the scene.
 The effects may be generic to the scene or, the scene may have a table associated with the *scene die*.
+The events that take place in the scene may effect the scene die up or down.

 ### Scenes